Rolling bearing failures

 Properly designed and operating in good conditions, the rolling bearing has a long service life.
 In most cases, it is close to the durability of the whole car.
 On the other hand, we still encounter the need to replace bearings, and of all kinds.
-It turns out, that in some vehicles the life of wheel bearings is a problem (np. front hub), in others, one of the bearings of the engine attachment is more likely to fail (np. coolant pumps, timing belt tensioner or alternator).
+It turns out, that in some vehicles the life of wheel bearings is a problem (e.g.. front hub), in others, one of the bearings of the engine attachment is more likely to fail (e.g.. coolant pumps, timing belt tensioner or alternator).
 Tend, although rare, gearbox constructions, in which the bearing is damaged.
 In the chassis, quite often there are problems with the seemingly low loaded bearings of McPherson struts.
 What are the causes of such a phenomenon, which are usually difficult to associate with inadequate bearing design?

 The user would be inclined to look for the cause in the poor operation of the car, but a well-designed bearing arrangement should not be damaged during the use of the vehicle.
 The life of the bearings of the engine attachment certainly does not depend on the rotational speed and load of the drive unit, the life of the hub bearings is not related to travel speed, and even its dynamics, etc. Of course, can happen, that hitting the curb with the wheel, unluckily we damage the ball or raceway in the bearing, what will initiate the peeling of working surfaces (pitting).
 Such a strong impact will probably cause serious damage to other suspension components first., at which bearing failure becomes negligible.
 So what's the problem?